Tazuko Sakane: Personal life

-After leaving Shochiku Kyoto Studio(松竹京都撮影所) in 1962 at the retirement age, Tazuko continued to be involved in movies in the form of part-time jobs until 1970, and died of gastric cancer on September 2, 1975, at the age of 71.
-She appeared as a collaborator in the documentary film “Record of the life of a movie director Kenji Mizoguchi”(ある映画監督の生涯 溝口健二の記録) released about four months before her death.
+After leaving Shochiku Kyoto Studio(松竹京都撮影所) in 1962 at 58, Tazuko continued to be involved in movies in the form of part-time jobs until 1970 and died of gastric cancer on September 2, 1975 at the age of 71.
+She appeared as a collaborator in the documentary film “Record of the life of a movie director Kenji Mizoguchi”(ある映画監督の生涯 溝口健二の記録) that was released about four months before her death.

 Legacy

-Before the 1980s, the hierarchical corporate structure of the major studios was a major barrier to women entering the industry in a creative capacity, with the scant handful of those who did direct hailing from an acting background, barring the freak exception of Japan's first woman director, Tazuko Sakane, who made one feature, 1936's "Hatsu Sugata".
-Unfortunately, no prints of the film exist.
+Before the 1980s, the gender inequality in Japan and hierarchical corporate structure of the major studios were a barrier to women entering the industry in a creative capacity, with the scant handful of those who did directly hailing from an acting background, barring the exception of Japan's first woman director, Tazuko Sakane, who made one feature, 1936's "Hatsu Sugata".
+Unfortunately, no prints of the film remain.

-The first Japanese women to make films came from the circles around well-known male director Kenji Mizoguchi whose many films tended to centre on heroines.
+The first Japanese women to make films came from the circles around the well-known male director, Kenji Mizoguchi, whose many films tended to center on heroines.
 Mizoguchi and his films about suffering women connect with current discussions about “women's directors” and women directors.
-When dealing with this most patriarchal of national cinemas and its “feminine” qualities, questions of sexual politics arise.
-Take Mizoguchi's unmentioned (in the text) relationship with Sakane.
-Under his patronage, Sakane became Japan's first and only female film director in the prewar period.
-Denied work after the war (on the ground that she had to have a college degree to be a director), she was forced, at age forty-two, to return to Mizoguchi as his script girl.
+When dealing with the patriarchal nature of national cinemas at the time, questions arise with Mizoguchi's unmentioned (in the text) relationship with Sakane.
+Under his patronage, Sakane became Japan's first and only female film director in the pre-war period.
+Denied work after the war (on the ground that she had to have a college degree to be a director), she was forced at age forty-two to return to Mizoguchi as his script woman.

 Her surviving production memos, scripts, and correspondence were donated to the Museum of Kyoto in 2004 in commemoration of the centennial of her birth.
 In the Sakane collection's file for The Downfall of Osen, roughly half of her records and Mizoguchi's one-page scribble of the sequence order survive.

-Situated as a minority in the film industry, Sakane was nevertheless a privileged majority member of wartime society, as a Japanese national, and as a person who had some control over the mass media.
+Situated as a minority in the film industry, Sakane was nevertheless a privileged majority member of wartime society as a Japanese national and as a person who had some control over the mass media.